 The FHA also offers a special loan product for rehabilitation purchases called the FHA 203(k) loan, which rolls the extra cost of rehabbing a property into the mortgage while providing a set amount of cash to the buyer up front to make necessary improvements to an FHA-qualified property.

-The FHA has borrowing caps in each state so it’s important for homebuyers using the program to determine how much they can afford and if the amount they afford falls below the loan cap rate for the area they wish to buy in.
+The FHA has borrowing caps in each state so it’s important for homebuyers using the program to determine how much they can afford and whether or not that amount falls above or below the loan cap rate for the area they wish to buy in.

 Contact your lender for more information about the FHA loan requirements.
 If you’ve not selected a lender yet be sure to read my blog on “How to choose a lender“.
-Please contact me should you have questions or would like recommendations to some qualified lenders.
+And as always, feel free to contact me should you have questions or would like recommendations to some qualified lenders.